zcericola/node-auth-mini/README.md

 # Project Summary

 In this project, we'll use `passport` to handle authenticating users.
 Passport can use many different `strategies` to authenticate users.
 However, we'll take a look at just one of them for this project.
 We are going to use the `auth0` strategy.
-We'll have to sign-up at `manage.auth0.com` to get an app (aka client) that we can login to.
+We'll have to sign-up at `manage.auth0.com` to get an app (aka client) that we can log in to.

 ## Setup